NREL/OpenStudio-HPXML/docs/source/testing_framework.rst

 Official Test Results
 ---------------------

-The official OpenStudio-ERI test results can be found in any release or any checkout of the code at ``workflow/tests/base_results``.
+The official OpenStudio-HPXML test results can be found in any release or any checkout of the code at ``workflow/tests/base_results``.
 The results are based on using the HPXML files found under ``workflow/tests``.